 This raw almond butter fudge isn’t your traditional fudge recipe.
 Unlike traditional fudge made with heavy cream, refined sugar, and butter, this fudge isn’t cooked and is made only from pure raw ingredients.
 However, it’s so decadent that it’s hard to believe that it’s raw.

-Tips for Making the Best Raw Almond Butter Fudge
+Tips for Making Raw Almond Butter Fudge

-Cacao butter – many raw fudge recipes call for coconut oil to smooth out the fudge and bring all the ingredients together.
+Many raw fudge recipes also call for coconut oil to smooth out the fudge and bring all the ingredients together.
 The problem with coconut oil is that it melts quickly at a room temperature.
 So you have to store the fudge in the fridge or the freezer.
 This might be a problem if you plan on taking the raw fudge to a party because it will melt in everyone’s hands.
 Cacao butter, on the other hand, remains solid at a room temperature and helps the fudge to firm up.
 The melting point of cacao butter is 95 °F/35 °C whereas the melting point of coconut oil is 76 °F/24 °C.

-Caramelize the dates first – dates are often called a nature’s candy because of their high sugar content.
+Dates are often called a nature’s candy because of their high sugar content.
 Well, you can take the sweetness to yet another level when you caramelize the dates in a saucepan first.
 Caramelizing the dates also softens them a bit and further increases their binding properties.

 Tools You’ll Need